IDoCodingStuffs/python-doodles/freeform-log.md

 ### 2 PM
 Finally made a submission with the 3 multichannel models.
 Fingers crossed on no bugs, hoping to get something better than random.

+### 5 PM
+Working on volumetric transforms now.

+Newsflash, I did not get something better than random.
+Fuck.

+Next thing is revamping my whole approach I guess.
+I should also set up the competition metric on local so that I am not flying blind and spending 2 weeks to end up not even beating random.